-Don’t forget that frostbite is as much a thermal injury as a burn caused by fire.
-They both damage tissue.
-You don’t want to add a cold injury on top of a heat injury.
-Also, you don’t want to lower your body temperature too much, as it can impair your physiologic response to stress and disrupt healing.
+Remember that frostbite is as much a burn as one caused by fire.
+They both damage tissue, and you don’t want to add a cold injury on top of a heat injury.
+Also, lowering your body temperature too much can impair your physiologic response to stress and disrupt healing.

-2. Using home remedies
+2. Using home remedies.

 So save the butter for your toast.
-Instead, use an over-the-counter, nonperfumed, antimicrobial moisturizing agent.
-You also can take an over-the-counter pain reliever, such as ibuprofen or acetaminophen for pain control.
+Instead, use an over-the-counter, non-perfumed, antimicrobial moisturizing agent.
+You also can take an over-the-counter pain reliever such as ibuprofen or acetaminophen for pain control.

-3. Popping burn blisters
+3. Popping burn blisters.

-If your burns are severe enough to blister, you should probably be seen at a Burn Center.
+If your burns are severe enough to blister, you should be seen at a Burn Center.
 The providers can drain the blisters and provide dressings to protect the skin underneath.

-Related reading: When to seek treatment at a burn center
+Related reading: When to Seek Treatment at a Burn Center.

-4. Asking for antibiotics
+4. Asking for antibiotics.

 “Is it infected?
 Do I need antibiotics?”
 This is a common question we get from burn patients.
 Antibiotics generally are not needed in the early management of burn wounds.
 There are a couple reasons for this.

-First, there’s no way to completely sterilize burn areas, since our normal, healthy skin has bacteria living on it on a day-to-day basis.
-Antibiotics prescribed to take by mouth will disrupt the normal balance of bacteria in our bodies.
+First, there’s no way to completely sterilize burn areas, since our normal, healthy skin has bacteria living on it.
+Antibiotics taken by mouth will disrupt the normal balance of bacteria in our bodies.

 5. Underestimating burn wounds

-- Burns that involve the face, hands, feet, genitals or major joints
+- Burns that involve the face, hands, feet, genitals, or major joints

-2. Not being aware of your environment
+2. Be aware of your environment.

 When a pot or pan catches fire in the kitchen, people tend to want to throw it in the sink or outside.
 This can lead to a burn while picking it up or to the fire spreading as it’s moved.

-Instead, if there’s a fire on the stovetop, cut off the oxygen that feeds it by covering the pot or pan with a lid.
+If there’s a fire on the stovetop, cut off the oxygen that feeds it by covering the pot or pan with a lid.
 If this doesn’t work, pour baking soda on it or grab the fire extinguisher.
 Don’t try to smother the fire with a towel unless it’s soaking wet.

 If something catches fire in the oven, shut the oven off and back away.
 The fire should eventually die down on its own.
 Once it’s cooled, you can open the oven and clean things up.

-Related reading: Tips to avoid burns in the kitchen
+Related reading: Tips to Avoid Burns in the Kitchen.

 We often can prevent fires and burns by following a few simple tips, and we can keep burn injuries from becoming more serious by avoiding common mistakes.
 If you or a loved one suffers a burn injury, seek immediate treatment at a Burn Center.
 Even if you don’t think the burn is “that serious,” we can make sure you receive appropriate care to prevent infection, reduce scarring and lower the risk of long-term complications.